SRC 2030 (Library lower level)

 - Headphones must be used at imaging stations.
 Volume must be kept at reasonable levels--as determined by the Lab monitor--in the video editing suites.

-- Please report any equipment or software problems to the Lab monitor or Print Center staff.
+- Please report any equipment or software problems to Media Lab Staff.

 - Use of cell phones and loud conversations are not allowed in the Lab.